Godzilla vs. Kong: Writing

 Michael Dougherty, who directed Godzilla: King of the Monsters, and Zach Shields, who co-wrote the film with Dougherty, provided rewrites to ensure that certain themes from King of the Monsters were carried over and that some characters were properly developed.
 Dougherty revealed how he wrote for the title characters, and how the film would address their differing interactions with people.
 For Kong, Dougherty stated the film would feature "those very unique, and even warm, bonding moments" between Kong and humans since they have been a staple of the character since the original 1933 film.
 For Godzilla, his connection to humans would be "more implied" as his softer side is rarely shown.
 Eric Pearson and Max Borenstein contributed in streamlining the story.
 Pearson recalled an unused concept where drunks with shotguns attempt to kill a "woolly mammoth thing", only to get crushed.
 The sequence was intended to allude to the folly of mankind's attempts to challenge the Titans.

 Wingard became "very involved" in developing the world-building behind the Hollow Earth plotline.
-He also described the split narrative as a voyage through time and an exploration of the past and future, noting how Madison, Josh, and Bernie uncover tech that shouldn't exist while the others uncover the origins of the Titans and humanity in the Hollow Earth.
+He described the split narrative as a voyage through time and an exploration of the past and future, noting how Madison, Josh, and Bernie uncover tech that should not exist while the others uncover the origins of the Titans and humanity in the Hollow Earth.
 Wingard noted that similarities between Madison and Bernie and how their mission created a "Goonies-esque adventure", stating it "was a nice seasoning so we didn't get bogged down in a single tone."
 Rossio found Madison's arc as a "clear build" from the previous film, feeling it made sense for her to be assertive and have insight into Godzilla's actions.
 Pearson compared Madison to Indiana Jones due to her reckless nature, describing her as the "indisputable captain" of the team.
 Borenstein had originally written Mechagodzilla into Godzilla: King of the Monsters.
-However, co–writer and director Michael Dougherty scrapped the character during development.
+Co-writer and director Dougherty scrapped the character during development.

-In April 2022, Eiza Gonzalez revealed that much of the original storyline was changed, including an alternate storyline for Gonzalez' character and cutting Jessica Henwick's character.
-However, Gonzalez iterated that the changes were made so the story would service Godzilla and Kong.
+In April 2022, Eiza González revealed that much of the original story, including an alternate storyline for Gonzalez' character, was changed during post-production, including completely cutting Jessica Henwick's character that affected several characters.
+Gonzalez iterated that the changes were made so the story would service Godzilla and Kong and expressed gratitude for her participation.